kaitvu/election-blog/content/post/2024-10-27-blog-8/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/national model out-of-sample fit-1.png" width="960" />
 The errors appear slightly right-skewed, indicating the model occasionally underestimates the incumbent party's performance by a wider margin than it overestimates.

 Here is a summary visualization for this week's prediction of the national two-party popular vote!
+The dashed black line indicates 50% of the national popular vote.

 <img src="{{< blogdown/postref >}}index_files/figure-html/national prediction viz-1.png" width="960" />